camarena2704/kanbanAntonioBackend/README.md

 ## 🙏 Acknowledgments

-- Inspired by Trello's intuitive task management interface
+- Inspired by Trello's task management system architecture
-- Built with the amazing FastAPI framework
+- Built with the amazing FastAPI framework for high-performance APIs
-- Uses Supabase for authentication and real-time features
+- Uses Supabase for authentication and database services
+- Designed to be consumed by frontend applications (React, Vue, Angular, etc.)

 ---